How to Clean a Polyurethane Brush Effortlessly

 Step #2: Put the Brush in the First Cup

-Soak the brush into the cup.
-Next, stretch it back and forth until the water gets in between the bristles and the ferrule.
-Do this step three more times and see if the water changes color.
+Dip the brush into the cup and move it back and forth to ensure water penetrates between the bristles and the ferrule.
+Repeat this process three more times and observe if the water changes color.

 Step #3: Put the Brush in the Next Cup